What Causes a Brachial Plexus Injury?

 A brachial plexus injury is a type of birth injury that can result from difficulties during delivery, specifically due to damage around the nerves of the baby’s shoulders and neck during the birth process.

-If you or a loved one has experienced harm due to a brachial plexus injury, you may want to consult with an attorney to help you understand the legal claims to which you may have in this difficult area of medical personal injury law for birth injuries.
+If you or a loved one has experienced harm due to a brachial plexus injury, you may want to consult with a Philadelphia Birth Injury Attorney to help you understand the legal claims to which you may have.

 Types of Brachial Plexus Injuries